MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

 1. For **Include attendees in the report**, choose one of the following options:
     - **Yes, but allow opt out** -  This option is the **default setting.** The attendance report initially includes the participants who have been assigned this policy value.
 To opt out, participants can set the **Identify me in attendance reports** toggle to **off** in their Teams privacy settings.
     - **No, but allow opt in** - The attendance report initially excludes the participants who have been assigned this policy value.
-To opt in, Participants can set the **Identify me in attendance reports** toggle to on or off in their Teams privacy settings.
+To opt in, participants can set the **Identify me in attendance reports** toggle to on or off in their Teams privacy settings.
     - **Always** - The attendance report includes the participants who have been assigned this policy value, and participants can't opt out.
     - **Never** - The attendance report excludes the participants who have been assigned this policy value, and participants can't opt in.
 1. For **Attendance summary**, choose one of the following options: